mercedes-benz/DnA/docs/Install.md

 ```
 **Attachment scan**

-To scan the attachments in solution , set the respective values to the below paramters in the values.yaml
+To scan the attachments in solution , set the respective values to the below parameters in the values.yaml.

-#Open the http://localhost:7179 and go to `myservices->malwarescan -> Genrate the apikey` and copy the application key and application id , copy the same into the below parameters
+Open the website http://localhost:7179 in your browser and go to `myservices->malwarescan -> Genrate the apikey` and copy the application key and application id.
 ```
 avscanApiKey:
 avscanAppId: